holochain/holochain-rust/doc/holochain_101/src/container_toml.md

 # TOML Configuration Files

-The container requires a configuration file to run.
+The conductor requires a configuration file to run.

-You can put your configuration file in `~/.holochain/container_config.toml` or run `holochain_container` explicitly with the `-c` to specify where to find it.
+You can put your configuration file in `~/.holochain/conductor_config.toml` or run `holochain_conductor` explicitly with the `-c` to specify where to find it.

-The [holochain-nodejs container](./testing_functions.md#configuration-alternatives) also accepts the same TOML based configuration.
+The [holochain-nodejs conductor](./testing_functions.md#configuration-alternatives) also accepts the same TOML based configuration.

 ```toml
 bridges = []